Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Task Definition : Integrating Traffic Sign Regulations into HD Maps

 \subsection{Rule-Lane Correspondence Reasoning}

-As shown in $Step \ 3$ of Figure \ref{task defination}, the reasoning process establishes the correspondence between centerlines $L = \{l_i \}_{i=1}^{k}$ and all rules $R$, where $k$ is the number of centerlines.
-We denote the correspondence reasoning model as $\mathcal{T}$, and this process can be described as $E =\mathcal{T}(R, L)$, where $E\in\{0,1\}^{m\times k}$ and the element $E_{ij}$ in the $i$-th row and $j$-th column of matrix $E$ represents the corresponding status between $r_i$ and $l_j$.
-The final reasoning result forms a bipartite graph $G = (R \cup L,E)$, which means corresponding relationships only exist between rules and centerlines .
+As shown in $Step \ 3$ of \cref{task defination}, the reasoning process establishes the correspondence between centerlines $L = \{l_i \}_{i=1}^{k}$ and all rules $R$.
+We denote the correspondence reasoning model as $\mathcal{T}$, and this process can be described as $E =\mathcal{T}(R, L)$.
+The final reasoning result forms a bipartite graph $G = (R \cup L,E)$, which means corresponding relationships only exist between rules and centerlines.